ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 **So what should I set it to?**

 400K (400000bps) Baudrate is the safest setting to use.
-This setting should work on most Radios and TX Modules.
+This setting should work on most Radios and TX Modules on 333Hz or lower Packet Rates.

 However, there are some exceptions: